seanwoodward/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/SelectStatements.md

   }
 }

-Multiple chained calls to `limit` will override the limit and offset to the last call:
+Multiple chained calls to `limit` will override the limit and offset to the last call, using the existing offset if none is provided:

 @Row {
   @Column {